 The governing body of Olivet Christian College is the Executive of Reachout Enterprises Ltd. The Executive is responsible for the business of running the College.
 It can also call into being certain committees to help and advise the Executive on a particular course of action.
-The Principal, under the authority of the Executive, determines the day-to-day running of the College.
+The Principal, who acts after consultation with the Executive, determines the day-to-day running of the College.
+In other areas he is responsible to the Victorian Registration & Qualifications Authority (VRQA) and to the appropriate governing authorities.